Aliases for FGF13 Gene

 Previous GeneCards Identifiers for FGF13 Gene

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth, and invasion.
 This gene is located in a region on chromosome X, which is associated with Borjeson-Forssman-Lehmann syndrome (BFLS), making it a possible candidate gene for familial cases of the BFLS, and for other syndromal and nonspecific forms of X-linked cognitive disability mapping to this region.
 Alternative splicing of this gene at the 5' end results in several transcript variants encoding different isoforms with different N-termini. [provided by RefSeq, Nov 2008]

 GeneCards Summary for FGF13 Gene

 UniProtKB/Swiss-Prot Summary for FGF13 Gene

-Microtubule-binding protein which directly binds tubulin and is involved in both polymerization and stabilization of microtubules.
-Through its action on microtubules, may participate to the refinement of axons by negatively regulating axonal and leading processes branching.
-Plays a crucial role in neuron polarization and migration in the cerebral cortex and the hippocampus.
+Microtubule-binding protein which directly binds tubulin and is involved in both polymerization and stabilization of microtubules (By similarity).
+Through its action on microtubules, may participate in the refinement of axons by negatively regulating axonal and leading processes branching (By similarity).
+Plays a crucial role in neuron polarization and migration in the cerebral cortex and the hippocampus (By similarity).
+May regulate voltage-gated sodium channels transport and function (PubMed:15282281).
+May also play a role in MAPK signaling (By similarity).
+Required for the development of axonal initial segment-targeting inhibitory GABAergic synapses made by chandelier neurons (By similarity).